 Garlic and Dill Pickled Red Onions

-1 1/2 tablespoons maple syrup (or agave, honey, or coconut sugar)
+- 1 1/2 tbsp maple syrup (or agave, honey or coconut sugar)